NURMINEN LOGISTICS PLC’S HALF YEAR FINANCIAL REPORT 1 JANUARY – 30 JUNE 2018

-The trading volume of Nurminen Logistics Plc’s shares was 1,665,723 during the period from 1 January to 30 June 2017, representing 11.35% of the total number of shares.
-The value of the turnover was EUR 1,410,956.
-The lowest capital-adjusted price during the review period was EUR 0.39 per share and the highest EUR 0.77 per share (unadjusted: low EUR 0.50 per share, high EUR 1.17 per share).
-The closing price for the period was EUR 0.69 per share and the market value of the entire share capital was EUR 10,051,971 at the end of the period.
+The trading volume of Nurminen Logistics Plc’s shares was 2,577,859 during the period from 1 January to 30 June 2018, representing 5.8% of the total number of shares.
+The value of the turnover was EUR 1,443,346.
+The lowest price during the review period was EUR 0.46 per share and the highest EUR 0.63 per share.
+The closing price for the period was EUR 0.47 per share and the market value of the entire share capital was EUR 20,799,462 at the end of the period.

 DECISIONS MADE BY THE ANNUAL GENERAL MEETING OF SHAREHOLDERS

-Nurminen Logistics Plc’s Annual General Meeting of Shareholders held on 21 April 2017 made the following decisions:
+Nurminen Logistics Plc’s Annual General Meeting held on 11 April 2018 passed the following decisions:

-Adoption of the financial statements and resolution on the discharge from liability
+Adoption of the annual accounts and resolution on the discharge from liability

-The Annual General Meeting of Shareholders confirmed the company’s financial statements and the Group’s financial statements for the financial period 1 January 2016 – 31 December 2016 and released the Board of Directors and the President and CEO from liability.
+The General Meeting adopted the annual accounts, including the consolidated annual accounts for the financial year 1 January 2017 − 31 December 2017 and discharged the members of the Board of Directors and the President and CEO from liability.

 Payment of dividend

-The Annual General Meeting of Shareholders approved the Board’s proposal that no dividend shall be paid for the financial year 1 January 2016 – 31 December 2016.
+The General Meeting approved the Board’s proposal that no dividend shall be paid for the financial year 1 January 2017 − 31 December 2017.

 Composition and remuneration of the Board of Directors

-The Annual General Meeting of Shareholders resolved that for the members of the Board elected at the Annual General Meeting for the term ending at the close of the Annual General Meeting in 2018 remuneration level will be as follows: annual remuneration of EUR 40,000 for the Chairman and EUR 20,000 for the other members.
-In addition, a meeting fee of EUR 1,000 per meeting for the Board and Board Committee meetings shall be paid for each member of the Board living in Finland and EUR 1,500 per meeting for a member of the Board living outside Finland.
-50 per cent of the annual remuneration will be paid in the form of Nurminen Logistics Plc’s shares and the remainder in money.
-A member of the Board of Directors may not transfer shares received as annual remuneration before a period of three years has elapsed from receiving shares.
-The Chairman of the Board will get, in addition, the remuneration of EUR 7,500 per month plus car benefit with the maximum value of EUR 1,600 per month and telephone benefit.
+In addition, a meeting fee of EUR 1,000 per meeting for the Board and Board Committee meetings is be paid for each member of the Board living in Finland and EUR 1,500 per meeting for a member of the Board living outside Finland.
+Of the annual remuneration, 50 per cent will be paid in Nurminen Logistics Plc’s shares and the rest in cash.
+A member of the Board of Directors may not dispose shares received as annual remuneration before a period of three years has elapsed from receiving shares.
+In addition, the Chairman of the Board will be paid a remuneration of EUR 7,500 per month as well as a car benefit with a maximum value of EUR 1,600 per month and telephone benefit.

 Authorising the Board of Directors to decide on the issuance of shares as well as the issuance of options and other special rights entitling to shares

-Based on the aforesaid authorisation the Board of Directors is entitled to release or assign, either by one or several resolutions, shares and/or special rights up to a maximum equivalent of 30,000,000 new shares so that aforesaid shares and/or special rights can be used, e.g., for the financing of company and business acquisitions corporate and business trading or for other business arrangements and investments, for the expansion of owner structure, paying of remuneration of the Board members and/or for the creating incentives for, or encouraging commitment in, personnel.
+Based on the authorisation, the Board of Directors is entitled to issue or assign, either by one or several resolutions, shares and/or special rights up to a maximum equivalent of 20,000,000 new shares so that aforesaid shares and/or special rights could be used, e.g., for financing of company and business acquisitions or for financing of other business arrangements and investments, for the expansion of ownership structure, paying of remuneration of the Board members and/or for the creating incentives for, or encouraging commitment in, personnel.

-The authorisation gives the Board the right to decide on share issue with or without payment.
-The authorisation for deciding on a share issue without payment also includes the right to decide on the issue for the company itself, so that the authorisation may be used in such a way that in total no more than one tenth (1/10) of all shares in the company may from time to time be in the possession of the company and its subsidiaries.
+The authorisation entitles the Board to decide on share issue with or without payment.
+The authorisation for deciding on a share issue without payment includes also the right to decide on the share issue for the company itself, so that the authorisation may be used in such a way that in total no more than one tenth (1/10) of all shares in the company may from time to time be in the possession of the company and its subsidiaries.